 The mask I use has 7 colors and they’re all for a different purpose.
 In addition to blue and red there’s green, which is used to neutralize and balance skin conditions, and relieve mental stress.
 Purple light is a combination of red and blue.
 Light purple light resolves age spots and improves fine lines and sagging skin.
 Cyanine light enhances cell energy and promotes metabolism.
 Orange light improves oxygen exchange, accelerates blood circulation, and helps fade pigments.

 That’s the best part.
 They’re not expensive, especially when compared to in-office treatments, but the price varies according to the type of device you get.
 The most affordable ones start at $25, the fancier ones go for $250.

 Microcurrent therapy is a much newer technology, but the results are just as promising.
 Some beauty experts are still skeptical about the effectiveness of this method, but recent studies have shown more optimistic results.

 It’s safe and painless.
+Great news for those who are afraid of needles!
 It helps erase fine lines and wrinkles while firming your skin and defining your features.
-And it’s a great non-invasive alternative to Botox.
+A great non-invasive alternative to Botox.

 How does it work?